Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 Authentication happens through an **identity provider (IdP)**.
 You may use your own generic IdP or one of many popular third-party providers, such as [Okta](https://www.okta.com/), [OneLogin](https://www.onelogin.com/) or [Ping Identity](https://www.pingidentity.com/en.html).

+## Before You Start

-To get started, set up an IdP (if you don't use one already), and then provide your metadata to connect to Contrast via an XML file or a **Metadata URL**.
+Set up an IdP (if you don't use one already), and then provide your metadata to connect to Contrast via an XML file or a **Metadata URL**.

 ## EOP

-For Enterprise-on-Premises (EOP) customers, the SuperAdmin configures SSO at the System level. <!-- If users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated. -->
+For Enterprise-on-Premises (EOP) customers, the SuperAdmin configures SSO at the System level.

+> **Note:** If users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated.

 ### Get started